justinryder/Deferred/README.md

 Deferred
 ========

-C# implementation of the deferred pattern, as seen in jQuery
+C# implementation of the deferred pattern.
+Inspired by jQuery's $.Deferred() object.